SI Joint Dysfunction

 These injections consist of administering long-acting steroid medication close to the pain generator.
 It is especially beneficial for a patient suffering from back and/or leg pain.

-Nerve blocks of exiting nerve roots provide excellent pain relief for radicular pain when they are the source of the pain.
+Nerve blocks of branches from the sacral exiting nerve roots provide excellent pain relief when they are the source of the pain.
 A local anesthetic with or without a steroid medication is injected to provide pain relief.